BookStackApp/website/content/docs/admin/visual-customisation.md

 type = "admin-doc"
 +++

-You may find you want to customise BookStack to use custom branding or you may just not like the default blue theme.
-Customising the branding of BookStack is super simple and can be done through the "Settings > Customization" area of BookStack.
+You may want to customise BookStack to use custom branding, or you may just not like the default blue theme.
+Customising the branding of BookStack is super simple and can be done within the "Settings > Customization" area of the interface.
 Here you can change the application name, logo and the core colours used.
 Additional ways to customise are listed below:

 {{<toc>}}